WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 #### Who did you help this week?

 * As a volunteer, I distributed epidemic prevention materials from the Chinese embassy to the overseas students
+  * KW: This is awesome!
 * I spent almost a whole week helping AL with his graduation thesis
+  * KW: Really helpful!

 #### Who helped you this week?